singhritesh85/DevOps-Project-2tier-App-Deployment/Project-2/README.md

 ### Monitoring of end-to-end infrastructure and Application for Project-1
 You can Consider this project as continuation of Project-1.
-In this project I am explaining how to perform monitoring of Infrastructure of Project-1 and Application Performance Monitoring(APM) using NewRelic and CloudWatch.
+In this project I am explaining how to perform monitoring of Infrastructure of Project-1 and Application Performance Monitoring(APM) using NewRelic and RDS Monitoring using CloudWatch.

 <br><br/>
 I have created EKS Cluster with two nodes of instance type **t3.small**.